openmainframeproject/tac/proposed.md

 ## How to Contribute Project Ideas

-If you see where you can identify a project or task to be completed under a focus area, use the following template to define it and submit via a PR under the [proposed directory](/proposed)
+If you see where you can identify a project or task to be completed under a focus area, use the following template to define it and submit via a PR under the [proposed_projects directory](/proposed_projects)

 **Template/Sample**
   * ** Title: **Provide a short but descriptive title of what the intern project is